-The capital ratios as at 31 December 2007 are computed on the combined basis that comprises the positions of the Bank's local offices and oversea branches specified by the HKMA for its regulatory purposes and in accordance with the Banking (Capital) Rules effective from 1 January 2007.
-The comparatives as at 31 December 2006 are computed in accordance with the Third Schedule of the Banking Ordinance.
-They are not restated on the ground that different approaches are used to calculate the Bank's capital requirements for the years ended 31 December 2007 and 2006.
+The capital ratios are computed on the combined basis that comprises the positions of the Bank's local offices and oversea branches specified by the HKMA for its regulatory purposes and in accordance with the Banking (Capital) Rules.

+The differences between the basis of consolidation for accounting and regulatory purposes are described in Note 26.